 Look up at this tree, an open palm extended,

 pleading for a reading, a caress, a kiss.

 All dead enjoy the same country, the same language, I assume.

 No passports.
 No borders.
 No need for dictionaries.

 Born in Peloponnese, Arcadia, Agios Vasileios Kynourias.

-She had practiced dentistry with the passion of an artist and the ethics of a humanitarian
+She practiced dentistry with the passion of an artist and the ethics of a humanitarian

-in Kypseli, Athens where she had lived since early childhood.
+in the same neighbourhood of Athens where she spent her life since early childhood.
 She had served her family and her community to the end of her days.

 2017 © Copyright.
 All rights reserved for texts and photos

 revised March 2018